robertchase/meander/README.md

 )}
 ```

-The `GET` call will work the same.
+The `GET` call will work the same as before.
 What happens with `PUT`?
 We'll send some simple text data to the endpoint and see.

 ```
 curl -v localhost:8080/echo -XPUT --data "this is a test" -H "content-type: text/plain"